wilhelmzeuschner/spartan-6-xc6slx9-rz-easyfpga-x1/README.md

 I have created a pin definitions file under "documentation".
 All information in that file is taken from the schematic.
 It's not completed yet.

+As a general info: you can use the Xilinx ISE WebPack Edition for free to program this FPGA: https://www.xilinx.com/products/design-tools/ise-design-suite/ise-webpack.html
+You can in fact install and run it on Windows 10 by following this guide: https://www.youtube.com/watch?v=VMEIPCjqinA Make sure that you download the correct file from Xilinx (not the Virtual machine version).

 ![Top Side][top]
 ![Bottom Side][bottom]